apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 All four configurations are required, for the following reasons:

 -  enable_read_while_writer turns the feature on.
 It's off (0) by default
--  The background fill feature must be allowed to kick in for every request.
-This is necessary, in case the owning consumer ("client session") goes away, someone needs to take over the session.
+-  The background fill feature should be allowed to kick in for every possible request.
+This is necessary, in case the writer ("first client session") goes away, someone needs to take over the session.
 The original client's request can go away after background_fill_active_timeout seconds, and the object will continue fetching in the background.
 The object then can start being served to another request after background_fill_completed_threshold % of the object has been fetched from origin.
 -  The proxy.config.cache.max_doc_size should be unlimited (set to 0), since the object size may be unknown, and going over this limit would cause a disconnect on the objects being served.

 Once all this enabled, you have something that is very close, but not quite the same, as Squid's Collapsed Forwarding.